 A better measure that accounts for all the forms of return mentioned above is the internal rate of return (IRR).
 IRR looks at a real estate investment as a stream of cash flows over time and calculates the total return for that timeframe.
 As such, it encompasses all the forms of return into one figure and gives you a more accurate picture.

 Let’s look at a basic case study example.
-Suppose you have a property that you purchase for $100,000 with 20% down that produces $2,000 per year in income after all expenses.
-Let’s assume you keep this property for 8 years and sell it at the market value which has appreciated at 4% per year every year you hold it.
+Suppose you have a property that you purchase for $100,000 with 20 percent down that produces $2,000 per year in income after all expenses.
+Let’s assume you keep this property for 8 years and sell it at the market value which has appreciated at 4 percent per year every year you hold it.

 Now let’s look at the internal rate of return calculation.